 The idea of biological systems being at the frontier of physics research dates back to the founding of the CTBP in 2002 at the University of California, San Diego.
-Currently, the CTBP is in the midst of its third round as a physics frontier center and is located at Rice University in Houston where it moved approximately five years ago.
+Currently, the CTBP is in the midst of its third round as a physics frontier center and is centered at Rice University in Houston where it moved approximately seven years ago.
 Its underlying conceptual underpinning remains as before; we use and develop concept and methods of physics to help make quantitative sense of phenomena in the living world and at the same time use problems from the living world to motivate new approaches to the broader topic of complex non-equilibrium matter.
-The CTBP has thirteen senior investigators from Rice (nine), Baylor College of Medicine (two), University of Texas Health Science (one) and the University of Houston (one).
-The geographical proximity of most our researchers, the long-term cooperative atmosphere fostered by the Center as well as our physical space layout are major enabling factors in the collaborative research style that allows us to tackle critical issues at this frontier.
+The CTBP has eleven senior investigators from Rice (seven), Baylor College of Medicine (two), University of Texas Health Science (one) and the University of Houston (one).
+The geographical proximity of most our researchers, the long-term cooperative atmosphere fostered by the Center as well as our physical space layout, are major enabling factors that allow us to tackle critical issues at this frontier.

 Our current research portfolio is centered around four major activities.
 These include:

-How forces and interactions between DNA, RNA and proteins give rise to observed structure for nuclear material and to observed dynamics for the expression of genes in different types of cells.
+How forces and interactions between DNA, RNA and proteins give rise to observed structure and dynamics for nuclear material and to observed nonlinear behavior for the expression of genes in different types of cells.

 As we progress with our own research agenda, we are also interested in making newly developed tools available for general use by the community.
-Current efforts here include the AWSEM approach for molecular level biophysics, the RACIPE method for analysis of large-scale genetic networks and the DCA approach for combining comparative genomes with structural biology data to enhance capabilities in protein-protein interactions in the context of cell signaling.
+Current efforts here include the AWSEM approach for molecular level biophysics, the SMOG method for structure-based analysis of biomolecules and the DCA approach for combining comparative genomes with structural biology data to enhance capabilities in protein-protein interactions in the context of cell signaling.
 Our newest efforts in this direction include the NDB website for our research into genomic structure and the RACIPE methodology for analyzing the robust features of biological networks.